jundalisay/spblist/content/en/research/mohammad/quran/sura-071.md

 {{< s v="1-2" >}} We sent Noah to his people:

-{{< l a="Allah" >}}
+{{< l a="Enki" >}}
 Warn your people before the painful punishment comes.
 {{< /l >}}

 {{< r a="Noah" >}}
 O my people, I am to you a clear warner.
-Worship Allah and obey me.
+Worship Enki and obey me.
 He will forgive you of your sins, and reprieve you until a stated term.
-Allah’s term cannot be deferred once it has arrived.
+Enki’s term cannot be deferred once it has arrived.

 My Lord, I have called my people night and day.
 But my call added only to their flight.